Shraflub28/QR-CODE-system/README.md

 ## License

-MIT License - this is just a demo if u want too use it you should contact me
+MIT License - Feel free to use this project for your restaurant!